PyDrummer/pydrummer.github.io-reading-notes-/README.md

   * extra note
     * wait almost forgot this note too

-@PyDrummer so what do you think of all this?
->"It's pretty okay"

 Just remember if you get discouraged here is a [motivational video](https://www.youtube.com/watch?v=CLUkwYKTj7Q/)